-- 24. The cost of the literacy campaign alone apart from other essential developments in Adult education will impose a very severe strain on the resources of most Provincial Governments.
-In view of the extreme importance of bringing the campaign to a successful conclusion at the earliest possible date, the Central Government should afford financial assistance to those Provincial Governments which are prepared to carry out approved scheme within the next five years. - 25.
-In each Province there should be established a Bureau to collect and distribute information with regard to the Adult education movement.
+- 24. The cost of the literacy campaign alone apart from other essential developments in adult education will impose a very severe strain on the resources of most Provincial Governments.
+In view of the extreme importance of bringing the campaign to a successful conclusion at the earliest possible date, the Central Government should afford financial assistance to those Provincial Governments which are prepared to carry out approved schemes within the next five years. - 25.
+In each Province there should be established a Bureau to collect and distribute information with regard to the adult education movement.
 There should also be a Central Bureau to collect, collate and publish at regular intervals information as to the progress of the movement in all parts of the country.
 The Bureau of the Central Advisory Board of Education should be equipped to undertake this latter function. - 26.
-The returns as to literacy in the census report should be so amended as to make them more useful for educational purposes.
+The returns as to literacy in the Census Report should be so amended as to make them more useful for educational purposes.

 SYED MAHMUD (Chairman)

-W. H. F. ARMSTRONG
+W. H. F. ARMSTRONG.

-S. R. BHAGWAT
+S. R. BHAGWAT.

-W. A. JENKINS
+W. A. JENKINS.

-KARAN SINGH KANE
+KARAN SINGH KANE.

-AMRIT KAUR
+AMRIT KAUR.

-J. B. RAJU
+J. B. RAJU.

-K. G. SAIYIDAIN
+K. G. SAIYIDAIN.

-JOHN SARGENT
+JOHN SARGENT.

-REPORT OF THE SOCIAL SERVICE AND PUBLIC ADMINISTRATION COMMITTEE THE OF.
-CENTRAL ADVISORY BOARD OF EDUCATION IN INDIA.
-1940, TOGETHER WITH THE DECISIONS OF THE THEREON.
+REPORT OF THE SOCIAL SERVICE AND PUBLIC ADMINISTRATION COMMITTEE OF THE CENTRAL ADVISORY BOARD OF EDUCATION IN INDIA, 1940, TOGETHER WITH THE DECISIONS OF THE BOARD THEREON.